enstepgabriel/IX5q19WnW7/README.md

 # Windows Virtual Desktop Session Host Launcher
 This web-application is meant to enable end-users to start their own WVD Session Hosts when it is unavailable or turned-off.

+Pre-requisites:
+* WVD Spring 2020 Update
+* User with Desktop Virtualization User role assigned on any Application Group

  ![Start screen for the aplication, showing a session host that can be started from this web-app](Images/application-usage.jpg)

 ### How to deploy this web-app on Azure